Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere it’s good to be prepared.

 Clear out fuel tanks and do any oil changes on the equipment you won’t be needing over the next few months.

-If all of your winter gear is stuck in the back of your garage, it’s better to spend an hour rearranging everything now rather than fighting with each piece of equipment individually as you need them.
+If all of your winter gear is stuck in the back of your garage, it’s better to spend an hour rearranging everything now rather than fighting with each piece of equipment individually as you need it.

 Conclusion